2019 Nevada Legislative Session

 collective bargaining to all state employees

 .
-It is being sponsored by Senator David Parks and is assigned to the Senate Government Affairs Committee.
+It is sponsored by Senator David Parks and was assigned to the Senate Government Affairs Committee.

 Senate Bill (SB) 153.
-This bill is sponsored by Senator David Parks and is assigned to the Senate Committee on Government Affairs.
+This bill is sponsored by Senator David Parks and was assigned to the Senate Committee on Government Affairs.
 This is our bill to fully

 SB 153 passed out of its Committee and was referred to the Senate Finance Committee.

 The bill was referred to the Senate Finance Committee where it languished for many weeks without any movement.
 We finally presented the bill on May 30, 2019.
 It passed the Committee and passed the full Senate floor the same day.
 The bill was heard by the Assembly Government Affairs Committee on May 31, 2019 where it passed the Committee and was immediately referred to the Assembly floor.
 It passed the Assembly floor later on May 31, 2019.

 IT WILL SOON BE DELIVERED TO THE GOVERNOR FOR SIGNING !!!